 Before we close the Mapping, Let us Save, and Validate the mapping by going to Mapping Menu bar, and select the Validate option.

 Step 4: Create a Workflow for XML Generator Transformation in Informatica

 After we finish creating the Mapping, we have to create the workflow for it.
 Power Center Workflow manager provides two approaches to create a workflow.

 In this Informatica XML Generator Transformation example, we will create the Workflow manually.
 To do so, Please navigate to Workflows Menu and select the Create option.

-This will open Create Workflow window as shown below.
-Please provide the unique name (wf_XMLGenerator) and leave the default settings.
+It will open the Create Workflow window.
+Please provide the unique name (wf_XMLGenerator) and leave the default

 Once we created the workflow, our next step is to create a session task for our mapping.

 Step 4(a): Create Session for XML Generator Transformation in Informatica

 There are two types of sessions in Informatica:

 For this Informatica XML Generator Transformation example, we created a Non-reusable Session.
 To create Non-reusable Session, Please navigate to Tasks Menu and select the Create option.